kmanev073/google-chrome-built-in-ai-challenge/README.md

 ## How It Works

-This diagram (larger image: [anti-phishing.svg](./docs/anti-phishing.svg)) describes the novel approach that the extension uses to detect phishing attacks:
+This diagram describes the novel approach that the extension uses to detect phishing attacks:

 ![Anti-Phishing browser extension architecture diagram](./docs/anti-phishing.svg)